omgnuts/go-subware/README.md

 # Jrouter [![Build Status](https://travis-ci.org/omgnuts/jrouter.svg?branch=joice)](https://travis-ci.org/omgnuts/jrouter) [![GoDoc](https://godoc.org/github.com/omgnuts/jrouter?status.svg)](http://godoc.org/github.com/omgnuts/jrouter)

+_**Note: Jrouter provides convenience methods to perform subrouting with htttprouter.
+This is not a router by itself, there are a great many out there.**_

 Jrouter shows how you can extend [julienschmidt/httprouter](https://github.com/julienschmidt/httprouter) in a simple, non-intrusive manner to support subroutes and sub-level grouped middleware.